mr0weird0guy/mr0weird0guy/README.md

 - 🌱 I’m currently learning **Kotlin**

-- 👨‍💻 All of my projects are available at [https://github.com/mr0weird0guy](https://github.com/mr0weird0guy)
+- 👨‍💻 All of my projects are available at my [portfolio website](https://mango-sea-01e01e700.4.azurestaticapps.net/)

 - 💬 Ask me about **Web Dev, Running a Community**